Natalya Krachkovskaya

-In 1958, Natalia Belogortseva was married to sound engineer, Vladimir Krachkovskii.
+In 1958, Natalia Belogortseva was married to sound engineer, Vladimir Krachkovsky.
 In marriage, their son Vasily was born (June 8, 1963).
 For more than 50 years of film career, Krachkovskaya starred in about 90 films.
 Usually she played minor, but characteristic roles.
 She became famous during the 1970s with roles in the movies The Twelve Chairs and Ivan Vasilievich: Back to the Future.

 Natalia Krachkovskaya died on 3 March 2016 at the age of 77.

 Selected filmography

 During her career Krachkovskaya had appeared in more than 90 movies and TV series.